kubiakszymonp/node-threads/README.md

 Located in: ``./src/compilation-transformers/``

-Uses [ts-patch](https://github.com/nonara/ts-patch) library, to transform code before compilation.
+Uses [ts-patch](https://github.com/nonara/ts-patch) library, to wrap the typescript compiler, and hook into the compilation process and transform code before compilation.

 It transforms Thread() object creation, from the type-safe version, to the runtime version: